go-kit/kit/tracing/zipkin/README.md

 annotation of resources such as databases, caches and other services that do not have server side tracing support.
-Since OpenTracing has no specific method of dealing with these items explicitely that is compatible with Zipkin's `SA` annotation the [zipkin-go-opentracing] has implemented support using the OpenTracing Tags system.
+Since OpenTracing has no specific method of dealing with these items explicitely that is compatible with Zipkin's `SA` annotation, the [zipkin-go-opentracing] has implemented support using the OpenTracing Tags system.
 Here is an example of how one would be able to record a resource span compatible with standard OpenTracing and triggering an `SA` annotation in [zipkin-go-opentracing]: